-As proof of the fact of muscles and education don't always going together, I share with you the story of the very first certification class I ever taught.
+As proof of the fact of muscles and education don't always go together, I share with you the story of the very first certification class I ever taught.
 It was many years ago at a fitness center that no longer exists.
-There was a guy in my class, in his mid 20s, who, despite having “the look,” I later learned could not read or write.
+There was a guy in my class, in his mid-20s, who, despite having “the look,” I later learned could not read or write.

 I'm not kidding.
 This man could not read or write English.
 He made it through high school and could not read or write.